gabepetersen/hennge-challenge/docs/REPORT.md

     I decided to use Angular since I have been using it recently and I am familiar with the Angular Material library.

-    > I'll have to admit one of my mistakes: I thought I saw Angular on your guys' tech stack for some reason.
+    > I'll have to admit a mistake: I thought I saw Angular on your guys' tech stack for some reason.
     > I realize now that React with a library like Ant Design might have been another good setup for this project.

 2. **Sorting out Themes**